 Enhanced Resilience Training to Improve Mental Health, Stress and Performance in Resident Physicians

 To date, investigators have conducted a national survey which showed that the presence of high dispositional mindfulness in surgery residents reduced the risk of burnout and distress by 75% or more.
-Investigators have conducted a Randomized Clinical Trial of Mindfulness-Based Stress Reduction (MBSR) in surgery interns, demonstrating feasibility and acceptability of formal mindfulness training as well as promising positive effects in well-being, cognition and performance.
+Investigators have conducted a pilot randomized controlled trial of Mindfulness-Based Stress Reduction (MBSR) in surgery interns, demonstrating feasibility and acceptability of formal mindfulness training as well as promising preliminary effects in well-being, cognition and performance.
 Finally, investigators developed an MBSR-based, streamlined curriculum tailored for physicians called Enhanced Stress Resilience Training (ESRT).
 ESRT has been beta-tested in surgery and anesthesia faculty and mixed-level residents allowing refinement in terms of logistics, dose and delivery.
-Investigators have disseminated promising results, thereby generating access to a larger study population for the proposed Randomized Clinical Trial in mixed-specialty interns, studying ESRT as a means to improve well-being, cognition and performance.
+Investigators have disseminated promising results, thereby generating access to a larger study population for the proposed pilot feasibility and potential efficacy trial in mixed-specialty interns, studying ESRT as a means to improve well-being, cognition and performance.

 As such, the investigators aim to:

 Aim 1.
 Assess the feasibility of ESRT for multi-specialty interns.
 Aim 2.
-Optimize and Manualize ESRT.
-Aim 3.
-Identify outcome measures that are feasible and reflect relevant intervention targets for physicians' well-being, cognition and performance.
+Optimize and Manualize ESRT based on Aim 1 findings Aim 3.
+Identify outcome measures that are feasible and sensitive to relevant outcomes for physician trainees.

 While this study will likely not reach statistical power, it will absolutely allow for broader vetting of the curriculum, testing of scaled-up data acquisition and management methods, and the appropriateness of the outcome measures in a mixed-specialty population, paving the way for a high-quality, fully-powered multi-center trial in the near future.